Seneca-Scholars/SS-Status-C6/laurenR-status.md

 7/08/2025: Throughout today, Wajiw went over Javascript interactions and the DOM.
 Nell covered upcoming pay days/periods as well as the calendar & LinkedIn Reviews/Workshops.
+I rearranged folders in my Sandbox and adjusted my README file.

 7/07/25: This is my status update for today.
 I changed my status file type and updated my personal project by exploring the areas I chose in the poll.
 Primarily by playing around with a blog post format and JavaScript.